Azure/fleet/docs/troubleshooting/README.md

     selected: false
 ```

+#### Resolution:
-The solution here is to add the **env:prod** label to the member cluster resource for **kind-cluster-2** as well so that the scheduler can pick the cluster to propagate resources.
+The solution here is to add the `env:prod` label to the member cluster resource for `kind-cluster-2` as well, so that the scheduler can select the cluster to propagate resources.

 ### How can I debug when my CRP status is ClusterResourcePlacementSynchronized condition status is set to "False"?

-**ClusterResourcePlacementSynchronized** condition status is set to **"False"** if the following occurs, the work is not created/updated for a new **ClusterResourceSnapshot**, **ClusterResourceBinding** for a given cluster.
+The **ClusterResourcePlacementSynchronized** condition status is set to **"False"** under the following circumstances: when the work is not created or updated for a new **ClusterResourceSnapshot**.

+#### **Investigation Steps:**

-In the **ClusterResourcePlacement** status section check to see which **placementStatuses** also has WorkSynchronized status set to **false**.
+- In the **ClusterResourcePlacement** status section, examine the **placementStatuses** to identify those with the WorkSynchronized status set to **"False"**.

-We need to find the corresponding **ClusterResourceBinding** for our **ClusterResourcePlacement** which should have the status of **work** create/update.
+- Locate the corresponding **ClusterResourceBinding** for the identified **ClusterResourcePlacement**.
+This resource should indicate the status of the work, whether it was created or updated.

-A common case where this could happen is user input for the **rollingUpdate** config it too strict for rolling update strategy.
-Please check the **rollingUpdate** strategy to make sure the maxUnavailable and maxSurge meets your expectations.
+- A common scenario leading to this issue is the user input for the **rollingUpdate** configuration being too strict, especially concerning the rolling update strategy.
+Verify the values for maxUnavailable and maxSurge to ensure they align with your expectations.

+#### **Example Scenario:**

-In the example below we try to propagate a namespace to 3 member clusters but initially when the **CRP** is created the namespace doesn't exist on the hub cluster and the fleet currently has two member clusters called **kind-cluster-1, kind-cluster-2** joined.
+In the following example, an attempt is made to propagate a namespace to three member clusters.
+However, during the initial creation of the **CRP**, the namespace doesn't exist on the hub cluster, and the fleet currently comprises two member clusters named **kind-cluster-1** and **kind-cluster-2**.

-**CRP spec:**
+#### CRP spec:
 ```
 spec:
   policy: